 1. What is Universal Credit?

-It is a new benefit, whatever your employment status, and should make changes into and out of work easier as people won’t need to move to a different benefit.
+1. Universal Credit is a benefit for working age people and should make changes into and out of work easier as people won’t need to move to a different benefit.
 For example whilst claiming it will be easier to:

 - take temporary or part-time work